kunal-gangani/Vocal-Lens-Voice-Assist-Application/README.md

 - 🌍 **Multi-language Support**
   - Recognizes and processes multiple languages for voice inputs and outputs.
   - Supports diverse users by enabling seamless communication in different languages.

+- 🔊 **Wake Word Detection**
+    - Activate the assistant hands-free using a custom wake word.
+    - Designed for real-time voice activation without pressing buttons.

 - 🎭 **Voice Modifications**
   - Allows users to customize the assistant’s voice with different pitch and tone variations.